 Most internet browsers are set to accept cookies.
 If you prefer not to receive them, you can adjust your internet browser to reject cookies, or to notify you when they are being used.
 There are also software products available that can manage cookies for you.
 Rejecting cookies can, however, limit the functionality of our website.

 We collect personal information in a number of ways, including:

 when you provide information in person (for example, in our stores and at industry trade shows)

-through our website (for example if you use our eBranch Online platform or complete the “email us” form)
+through our website (for example, if you use our online platform or complete the “email us” form)

-over the telephone through written correspondence (such as letters, faxes and emails)
+through written correspondence (such as letters and emails)

 on hard copy forms (for example, competition entry forms and surveys)